waimun/simple-web-crawler/README.md

 #### Data model

 The `Page` object is the most important piece of data that the crawler interacts with most.
 Most of the design making decisions evolved from this model.
 You can create a Page object using the `createPage` factory function.
 Unit tests are a good way to understand how it is used extensively.

 The second object is the `crawlMap`.
 It is not really a custom data object.
 Practically, it is just a `Map` that is used as an underlying data store to track the urls visited.
 The crawler uses the `Map` to iterate through the fetches.

+#### Functions

+Functions-first by choice.
+I have used only functions to implement the basic requirements I have put together in this project.
+There are no classes to instantiate and JS does not support interfaces.
+There are no types either so code needs to be simple, readable and expressive.

+One notable function is `fetchAndCreatePage`.
+It is an important function that orchestrates work among other helper functions to fetch webpages, parse html content and transfer data to the data model.
+Worthwhile to take a closer look as the `crawler` function uses it.
+The `fetchAndCreatePage` function requires a fetcher function to operate.
+You can swap different implementations of the fetcher as we saw an example of the fake fetcher.

+The `crawler` function is the main driver to the web crawler operation.
+It encapsulates the `crawlMap` as the underlying in-memory data store.

+#### Command line interface (CLI)

+The web crawler is available as a CLI.
+The `cli.js` script invokes it.
+This script provides basic command line usage and passes the user supplied argument to the `runner` function to run.
+It prints the output of the crawler results on the console.